Anishmeka/CourseProject/README.md

 Brand Monitoring: Monitor social media platforms and online forums for discussion about a brand, managing reputation

+## Software Implementation

+### Vader and Hugging Face Jupyter Notebook

+#### Data Exploration and Analysis:
+Import necessary libraries such as pandas, numpy, matplotlib, seaborn, and nltk Load amazon review dataset into a pandas DataFrame and perform exploratory data analysis

+#### NLP with NLTK:
+NLTK (Natural Language Toolkit) is used for basic NLP tasks.
+The code tokenizes and performs part-of-speech   tagging on a sample review from the dataset.
+#### Sentiment Analysis with VADER:

+The VADER sentiment analysis tool from NLTK is employed to score the sentiment of each review in the dataset.
+Calculated overall sentiment score and created a new DataFrame that combines sentiment scores with metadata.

+#### Visualization and Hugging Face Integration:
+Visualizations of sentiment scores against user ratings using seaborn and matplotlib.
+An example sentiment analysis pipeline from Hugging Face's Transformers library

+### Naive Bayes and SVM Google Colab Notebook:

+#### Data Loading and Preprocessing:
+Extracts the review content and converting the ratings into binary labels (positive or negative).

+#### Naive Bayes Sentiment Analysis:
+Utilizes the CountVectorizer to convert the text data into a matrix of token counts.
+Trains a Multinomial Naive Bayes classifier on the transformed data.

+#### TF-IDF Vectorization and SVM Classification:
+Uses the TfidfVectorizer to create TF-IDF features from the review content.
+Splits the TF-IDF vectors into training and testing sets.
+Implements a Support Vector Machine (SVM) classifier with a linear kernel

+#### Result Display:
+Prints the accuracy of both the Naive Bayes and SVM classifiers on their respective test sets.
+Outputs key metrics such as precision, recall, and F1-score for positive and negative sentiments from the classification reports.

+### KAMSentimentAnalyzer - Main Driver File
+Utilizes the VADER and HuggingFace sentiment analyzers to determine whether or not a written review is positive, neutral or negative.
+Provides a user interface that asks for a review, and will output whether that review is positive, neutral or negative.

 ## Installation and Setup/Software usage
 Download repo from github
 Install dependencies (recommended to use pip)